 Become a Content Manager

-Gaining access and getting started in OU Campus is a multi-step process
+Gaining access and getting started in Omni CMS is a multi-step process

 Initial Online Training

-To help new content managers get familiar with OU Campus, they are required to take the online training through the USU Learning System.
-Your hiring paperwork needs to be complete, and you need to set your preferred email in Banner, before you can access this training.
+To help new content managers get familiar with Omni CMS, they are required to take the online training through the USU Learning System.
+(A captioned version of the training videos are also available although a short quiz at the end of the training inside the USU Learning System will still be required.)
+Your hiring paperwork needs to be complete, and you need to have an active @usu.edu email; you can check your email settings in Banner.
 Please note that you will need to access this using Chrome or Safari, not with Firefox.
-If you experience any problems with your access, please contact firstname.lastname@example.org.
+If you experience any problems accessing the training, please contact firstname.lastname@example.org.

 Once you've completed the online training, the next step is to meet with a member of the IT Web Team to answer any specific questions and review the available resources for content managers.
-To set that up, content managers email email@example.com or call (435)797-8551.
+To set that up, schedule your appointment online, or the content manager can email email@example.com or call (435)797-8551 to make those arrangements.